ninasgx/javagameS7/README.md

 # Nina's farm - Game developed for the Java class, Semester 7, 2024
 Student: GONÇALVES Sabrina

-Nina's Farm is a simple 2D game where you control one character while trying to escape from another.
+Nina's Farm is a simple 2D game where you control two characters, one trying to escape from the other.
 If both characters collide, it's game over!

 # Description